manuelcampagnolo/PyQGIS_2nd_edition/README.md

 Exercise suggestion:
 * Adapt the function `round_vertices_coordinates_multipolygon` (which is in the current version of auxiliary_functions.py) and is called from the script `session_6_4_RNAP_vector_layer_change_vertices_coordinates.py` to create a new function, say, `round_vertices_coordinates_multilinestring` which has as input a MultiLineString layer.
 You can test it using a data set in `inputs` called `Streams.gpkg`.

+## Session 7

-## Session 7: Regular expressions and file management to search for the location of a given string among all files in a folder; Vector layer geometry to  and fix validity of layers; Geopackage -- create and populate geopackage; Read layers from geopackage; Query Geopackage with SQL
+**Regular expressions and file management to search for the location of a given string among all files in a folder; Vector layer geometry to  and fix validity of layers; Geopackage -- create and populate geopackage; Read layers from geopackage; Query Geopackage with SQL**

 ### Part 1 (regular expressions)